DaveCThompson/gias-books/STYLING-GUIDE.md

-# CSS Principles for Gia Workspace
+# Styling Guide

-This document defines the **styling architecture** shared between Viewer and Studio applications.
+This document defines the **styling architecture and UI design principles** for the Gia Workspace.

 ---